 What emerged was a classic Windrush generation story.
 His grandfather Hubert Thomas McLarty had farmed sugar cane in Clarendon.
 Married with three children and another on the way, he decided to seek work abroad to support his family.
 In 1955 he sailed from Kingston on the Castel Verdi and ended up in Bristol – The National Archives (TNA) in Kew has lists of passengers arriving from the West Indies (1878–1960) in series BT26 and LAB 8/1902.
 These records can also be searched on Ancestry.

-Early in his research, Adrian discovered the Jamaican civil registration records and parish registers held by the Mormons, which he consulted at the South Kensington Family History Centre.
+Early in his research, Adrian discovered the Jamaican civil registration records and parish registers held by the LDS Church, which he consulted at the Britannia Family History Centre in London.
 “I used them to find my great grandparents and beyond.
 Discovering these records existed was mind-blowing.
 I was able to put my ancestors into context – to bring the scribbles to life.
 That’s when my life changed.”
 As Elaine’s health improved, Adrian shared his findings with her.

 With so few dates to go on, Adrian had to do a lot of detective work.
 “For example, I asked one of my relatives when his father passed away, and he said: ‘Just after the hurricane.’
 That was a major clue!
 I looked at when the hurricanes had happened, and used them as landmarks to search the records.
 It saved me having to go through every year.”